 Trevor had been unemployed for over sixteen years and was referred to the Lift Programme in November 2014.
 Over a period of eleven months Trevor has been involved in a number of activities through Lift, including literacy and IT classes, Asbestos Awareness and Scaffolding courses, CSCS training and work experience with Gwalia Housing and Pentre-Graig School, through 21st Century Schools.
 8 weeks' work experience was arranged through the Council's Beyond Bricks and Mortar initiative on a 21st Century Schools project at Pentre-Graig School.
-On completion of the work experience the Beyond Bricks and Mortar Team asked ASW if they would consider employing Trevor to work on their Kitchens & Bathrooms Contract.
+On completion of the work experience the Beyond Bricks and Mortar Team asked ASW (ASW Property Services Ltd, a national construction company) if they would consider employing Trevor to work on their Kitchens & Bathrooms Contract.
 Trevor was interviewed for a labouring position the next day and is now a valued member of the ASW team.